appbaseio/Docs/content/docs/ai/knn/index.md

 ## Enriching with vector data

-> TL;DR: If your data already contains vector representation, you can skip this part and [head to querying](#querying-with-knn)
+> NOTE: If your data already contains vector representation, you can skip this part and [head to querying](#querying-with-knn)

 If you have an indexed dataset that does not have vector representation, ReactiveSearch provides a script to convert that dataset with vector representation.